-How Your Relationship With Your Female Friends Evolves Throughout Your 20s
+How Your Female Friendships Evolve Throughout Your 20s

 Female friendship: It's a special kind of beast.
 It has a depth and a beauty that no other relationship can offer, but let's be honest: It's complicated AF.

 And by complicated, we mean that it can seem pretty insane to the untrained eye.

 Remember the "Girls" episode when they went to that beach house and over the course of 36 hours proceeded to have alcohol-fueled screaming matches followed by healing heart-to-hearts, all while somehow managing to master a Broadway choreography routine?
 They left the North Fork (NOT the Hamptons) in the same state as they arrived — "best friends" with about a million asterisks.

 The craziest part?
 For most groups of girlfriends, this would be considered a pretty successful girls' weekend.